maristn/test_traction/specs/delete_validations.md

 ## DELETE specific data using id
 Use DELETE to remove an object specified by id.
-For this test I use the previous object created on POST.
+For this test, use the previous object created on POST.

 tags: delete, id, regression